secureworks/dalton/README.rst

 -  | **name**
    | The requested data.   **All data is returned as a quoted string if it is
      not null**.
-If the 'all' key is requested, this contains key/value pairs of all valid keys (so you will need to double-read the JSON to get to the data).
-If the 'other\_logs' keyword is requested, this is key/value pairs so you will have to double-read the JSON to get to the data or triple-read it if it is part of an 'all' request.
+If the 'all' key is requested, this contains key/value pairs of all valid keys (so the JSON will need to be double-read to get to the data).
+If the 'other\_logs' keyword is requested, this is key/value pairs the JSON will need to be double-read to get to the data or triple-read it if it is part of an 'all' request.
 This is null if there is no data for the requested key.